ycpcs/fys100-fall2016/labs/lab02.md

 > <a href="../img/lab02/smileyRefpoint.png"><img alt="Smiley face with reference point" style="width: 404px;" src="../img/lab02/smileyRefpoint.png"></a>

-We'll refer to the x and y coordinates of the reference point as `smileyX` and `smileyY`.
+We'll refer to the x- and y-coordinates of the reference point as `smileyX` and `smileyY`.
 Here is how we can change the code to make all of the drawing operations relative to coordinates of the reference point:

 {% highlight java %}
 // Draw a smiley face